pavelk2/NYC-taxi-tips/README.md

 People do pay more in absolute values, traveling from airports (JFK and LaGuardia), but primarily because the taxi fare is higher.

-People traveling from LaGuardia and TimesSquare tend to pay around 20% tips, while people traveling from Carnegie Hill tend to pay around 18%.
+People traveling from LaGuardia and TimesSquare tend to pay around 20% tips, while people traveling from World Trade Center tend to pay around 18%.

 9. Limitations
 --------------